 Along with private individuals, the legal needs of businesses are expected to increase in the coming years, too.

 In October 2020, Reuters reported that there had been 5,529 Chapter 11 bankruptcy filings in the year so far.
 That’s an increase of 33% over the first three quarters of 2019.

 Breach of contract lawsuits, including class-action lawsuits, are already on the rise.
 And legal analysts expect the trend to continue.

 They cite the end of PPP funds and the uncertainty of future government bailouts as reasons.

 The head of Davis Polk’s Tax Department, David Schnabel, predicted that 2021 would be a huge year for tax attorneys, too.

 3. Firms emphasize becoming recession-proof

-The legal sector has been historically impervious to change, except for during economic downturns.
+The legal sector has been historically impervious to change, except for during significant economic downturns.